-Although collection can accept almost an unlimited amount of data, it wouldn’t make sense to use it for loading hundredths or even thousands of records.
-It is designed to serve smaller datasets.
-And it does it very well.
+Although a collection can accept almost an unlimited amount of data, it wouldn’t make sense to use it for loading hundreds or even thousands of records.
+It is designed to serve smaller datasets and it does it very well.

 Our goal is to show how to work with collections using Tabular Forms.
 We will demonstrate a couple of possible ways and techniques.
 This exercise will not cover all the details and the techniques we showed in the previous examples we will not repeat here (validations, data integrity, etc.).
 In this exercise we will: